-Trump picks Matt Gaetz for attorney general, Marco Rubio for Secretary of State
+Trump picks Matt Gaetz for attorney general, Marco Rubio for secretary of state

 “I’m sure it will make for a popcorn-eating confirmation hearing,” said GOP Sen. Thom Tillis of North Carolina.

+Sen. Richard Blumenthal, D-Conn., who serves on the committee that will take up the Gaetz nomination, said it would be "the first test of whether Republicans are willing to stand up to Donald Trump and go with conscience and conviction as opposed to just politics.”

 The announcement came shortly after Trump confirmed that he had picked Rubio, a conservative lawmaker, as the nation’s top diplomat.
-A onetime critic who evolved into one of the president-elect’s fiercest defenders, Rubio, who will become the first Latino in the job, is a noted hawk on China, Cuba and Iran, and was a finalist to be Trump’s running mate this summer.
+A onetime critic who evolved into one of the president-elect’s fiercest defenders, Rubio is a noted hawk on China, Cuba and Iran, and was a finalist to be Trump’s running mate this summer.
+He would be the first Latino in the job if confirmed.

 On Capitol Hill, Rubio is the vice chairman of the Senate Intelligence Committee and a member of the Senate Foreign Relations Committee.
 He has pushed for taking a harder line against China and has targeted social media app TikTok because its parent company is Chinese.
 He and other lawmakers contend that Beijing could demand access to the data of users whenever it wants.